 6 people favorited this theater

-Most fortunately, Mrs. Rose Blumkin, a wealthy Omaha business woman, purchased it from Creighton University and completely restored the theater to its original opulence.
-The theater reopened as the the Rose Blumkin Peforming Arts Center, after its savior.
+Most fortunately, Mrs. Rose Blumkin, a wealthy Omaha business woman, purchased it from Creighton University and completely restored the theatre to its original opulence.
+The theatre reopened as the the Rose Blumkin Peforming Arts Center, after its saviour.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.